 Call M the length of the bit string element in bits.
 In general, when M > 8 the contribution of a bit in position i to the numeric value of a bit string is given by a formula specific to the dfdl:byteOrder.

-For dfdl:byteOrder of 'bigEndian' the value of bit i is given by 2^(M - i)
+For dfdl:byteOrder of 'bigEndian' the value of bit i is given by 2^(M - i), where i = 1 is the index of the most-significant bit.

 For dfdl:byteOrder of 'littleEndian' the value of bit i is given by a more complex formula.
 The following pseudo code computes the value of a bit in a littleEndian bit string.
 It is just a very big expression but is spread out over many local variables to illustrate the various sub-calculations clearly.
-DFDL implementations may use any way of converting bit strings to the corresponding integer values that is consistent with this:
+DFDL implementations MAY use any way of converting bit strings to the corresponding integer values that is consistent with this:

 In the pseudo code below: